 If the new brakes squealing problem happens, check for the metal fibers.
 Brakes embed the metal fibers, and when they get too close, this action causes squeaking sound.
 If this is the issue, it goes away automatically once the fibers wear off by time.

-When you halt the car suddenly due to any reason such as someone jumps in front of your car, the sudden brake causes the sound.
+When you halt the car suddenly due to any reason such as someone jumping in front of your car, the sudden brake causes the sound.
 Sudden stopping makes the brakes go warm and glaze the pad that produces squeak.

 In some cases, breaking can also cause a burning smell when the caliper pins, the part of the braking system gets stuck.
-Lubricating the pins can solve the issue in this case, and “why are my new brakes squeaking” won’t be an issue anymore.
+Lubricating the pins can solve the issue in this case, and “why are my new brakes squealing” won’t be an issue anymore.

 Tip: While replacing the brakes, do not go for cheap parts such as pads or rotors.